arohner/spectrum/README.md

 ## Todo

+- 100% coverage of all types returned by the analyzer
+- 100% spec coverage
 - pre/post post predicates
 - java methods are all (or nil?)
 - `updating` the type of variables in a recur